Shidacea/Shipectral/README.md

 ### Version 0.4.0

-This version will contain more updates which allow for better customization of Shipectral, including a complete port of the Shidacea library to Crystal.
+This version will contain more updates which allow for better customization of Shipectral, including a complete port of the SDC/SDL library to Crystal.
+Support for SDC/SFML will still be maintained, but SDC/SDL will be prioritized.

-However, since some Crystal features like fibers are not yet fully functional on Windows, this version is not planned for the near future.
+Since some Crystal features like fibers are not yet fully functional on Windows, this version is not planned for the near future.

 #### Features

-* [ ] Port Shidacea to Crystal and bind with Anyolite
+* [ ] Port SDC/SDL to Crystal and bind with Anyolite
 * [ ] Find a way to load different shards on Linux
 * [ ] Make ImGui optional
-* [ ] More wrapped SF classes
 * [ ] Support for data marshalling (Crystal and Ruby)

 ### Future versions